PythonCharmers/python-future/README.rst

     3. People with existing or new Python 3 codebases who wish to provide Python 2.7 support easily.

+    4. People who want to save time and reduce bugs with porting by not having to write their own home-grown Python 2/3 compatibility modules.

 :Q: Why is there a need for this?